-A shocking development began to surface that Benoit was a part of a double murder-suicide, which included his wife Nancy Benoit (who went under the ring name in Extreme Championship Wrestling and World Championship Wrestling of Woman), and his son Daniel Benoit.
+A shocking development began to surface that the WWE superstar was a part of a double murder-suicide, which included his wife Nancy Benoit (who went under the ring name in Extreme Championship Wrestling and World Championship Wrestling of Woman), and his 7-year-old son Daniel Benoit.

 The pro wrestling world was utterly shocked as more details about the Benoit family tragedy were revealed, and WWE has blacklisted the former WCW star and Four Horsemen member ever since.

 Chris Benoit murdered his wife, suffocated the couple’s 7-year-old son to death, and committed suicide by hanging himself with a weight machine cable.